 Protocols in Development

-The following carbon sequestration and emission reduction activities are currently being developed by members of the Offset Network into protocols:
+The following carbon sequestration and emission reduction activities are currently being developed into protocols by members of the Offset Network:

 Rotational pasture management